Is your toilet suddenly flushing slower than it used to?

 - Flush the toilet and see if it improves the weak flush.
 If not, try adjusting the dial near the fill valve again until you get the results you need.

 If neither of the two methods work, you may be dealing with a different plumbing issue.
-You may contact professional drain clearing services or try the next method on this list.
+You may contact professional drain cleaning services or try the next method on this list.

 Problem #2: Partially Clogged Toilet Drain